While they do not yet require 8000 pounds per hour capacity, they had the foresight to create a system that will handle their anticipated capacity.

 The approximate cost to process this, including replacement filters and compressed air is very expensive and could be $50,000 a year.

 This particular baler has an 8 inch cylinder and 30 horsepower.
-A cylinder, of 6 or 7 inch would have made loose bales.
+A cylinder of 6 or 7 inches would have made loose bales.
 We are using a 40 inch feed chute which is a larger one well suited for this installation.